 Picnic Table Plan

-This picnic table plan is very similar to the all-in-one picnic table plans on mycarpentry.com.
+This picnic table plan, with detached benches, is very similar to the all-in-one picnic table plans on mycarpentry.com.
 The main difference is the 2x4 bottom rail that connects the benches to the picnic table.
 This picnic table design also uses 12 fewer carriage bolts.

 Picnic Table Plan (with Detached Benches)